Trees

 Introduction

-Trafford Council is committed to delivering Borough-wide biodiversity enhancements.
+The Council is committed to delivering Borough-wide biodiversity enhancements.
 This can be achieved on all development sites and at all scales.
 Safeguarding existing habitat and priority species is fundamental.
 Delivering ecological enhancements is now a pre-requisite.

 Biodiversity

-The solutions will embrace a full range of measures that will be required to inform a well-considered landscape response to the site.
+BNG solutions will embrace a full range of measures that will be required to inform a well-considered landscape response to the site.
+Biodiversity protection and enhancement can be delivered in a multitude of ways and will layer up with other aspects of the Design Code.

 • Trees and hedgerows